 Magento vs ZenCart: Which Platform Is Better?

 Zen Cart is certainly well-known, but it’s not as sought-after as Magento.
-It powers more than 16,000 web stores.
+It powers more than 500,000 web stores.
 Also, the market share of Zen Cart is relatively modest.
-According to Web Technology Surveys (W3Techs), Zen Cart is used by less than 0.1% of all the websites whose content management system we know.
+According to Built With, Zen Cart is used by less than 0.05% of all the websites with content management systems we know.

 Let’s consider some geographical factors as well.
 Magento witnesses the highest number of users in the US, followed by the UK, Germany, the Netherlands, and other European countries.
 Zen Cart is mostly used in the US, but it’s also favored by Japanese retailers.